Last updated: Jan-31-2024

 To view or modify access control settings:

-You can open the access control settings dialog box (shown above) by clicking the Public / Restricted access control button in one of the following locations:
+For a single asset, open the access control settings dialog box (shown above) by clicking the Public or Restricted access control button in one of the following locations:

 - The Summary tab of the Media Library Preview pane